 We therefore ask for your understanding that we are not able to answer neither general nor individual questions satisfactorily at the moment.
-We assure you, however, that we will make every effort to provide such a satisfactory answer.
-And we assure you quite emphatically that we will find a good solution for each student to continue their studies and to complete our Master’s program within the scheduled time frame.
+We assure you quite emphatically nonetheless, that we will make every effort to provide such a satisfactory answer and find a good solution for each student to continue their studies, and to complete our Master’s programme within the scheduled time frame.

 We are in close contact with the students‘ representatives and ask you to point out any difficulties you may encounter also via this channel so that we can see if and how we can overcome them.

 With my best wishes for your safety, health and success in the study program,